 Triage Tip 6: Clean anything you touch or look at.
 When you’re in the car, you spend a lot of time looking at the gauges, the dashboard and the center console.
 So take that microfiber towel you used on the car’s exterior and quickly clean off a few strategic areas inside the car.
 The plastic covering for the gauges is a must.
 Then, wipe the dust off the dashboard and sweep the fingerprints from the center console.
 Our experts recommend keeping car cleaning wipes in the glove compartment for quick interior touch-ups.

 Now that you’re finished, here’s one more suggestion to make your life easier: Be very careful where you park.
-Sprinklers can undo all your hard work.
+Sprinklers can undo all of your hard work.
 And if you leave your car under the wrong tree, you might return to find it looking like a rock in the Galapagos Islands.

 Original Article – Edmunds